Auction-based Adaptive Resource Allocation Optimization in Dense and Heterogeneous IoT Networks: Proposed approach

 \subsection{Dispersion Matrix Optimization}

-After concluding the auction process for optimal resource allocation, IoT nodes receive details of the allocated STFS resource blocks $c_{\mathcal{K}}^{\mathcal{N}}$, which are distributed in an orthogonal frame across space, time, and frequency to enhance channel throughput \eqref{Eq: throughput_x}.
-Although the auction mechanism facilitates an independent architecture for each transmission signal from nodes to the gateway, there is a chance for slight deviations with time delaying and frequency offsets from pre-standard reference characteristics due to channel and hardware impairments.
-Therefore, each IoT device $k \in \mathcal{K}$ is encouraged to regulate the gain and phase of its uplinks to satisfy the given RSSI upper bounds while minimizing interference with the neighbor firings at the gateway.
-To do that, let's define the dispersion metric $\textbf{a}_{k} \in \mathbf{A}$ optimization problem for IoT node $k \in \mathcal{K}$ out of the opponent interfered nodes $j \in \mathcal{K}\setminus k$ in the IoT network as follows.
+After the auction concludes, IoT nodes receive their allocated STFS blocks \( c_{\mathcal{K}}^{\mathcal{N}} \), distributed orthogonally across space, time, and frequency to boost channel throughput \eqref{Eq: throughput_x}.
+Despite the auction enabling independent transmissions, slight deviations may occur due to time delays and frequency offsets from channel and hardware impairments.
+To address this, each node \( k \in \mathcal{K} \) adjusts its uplink gain and phase to meet RSSI limits and reduce interference at the gateway.
+This leads to the formulation of a dispersion metric optimization problem \( \textbf{a}_{k} \in \mathbf{A} \) for node \( k \), accounting for interference from other nodes \( j \in \mathcal{K} \setminus k \).

-In \eqref{Eq: A_opt_dispersion}, each IoT node tries to align self-uplink $\textbf{z}_{k}$ vector along the allocated resource vector $\textbf{z}_{k}^{*}$ as describes in \eqref{Eq: A_opt_z} and the objective function of minimization the deviation of euclidean distances of all IoT devices.
-Here, the standard allocated STFS elements are independent and identically $(i.i.d)$ distributed through a right-angled structure and the auctioneer gateway facilitates the guidance for the allocated resource vector $\textbf{z}_{k}^{*}$ while serving indicator space $c_{\mathcal{K}}^{\mathcal{N}}$.
-Time or frequency deflections of the $k^{th}$ uplink caused by complex reciprocal channel $\textbf{g}_{k}$ and hardware noise $\textbf{w}_{k}$ disruptions are being adjusted toward the standard arrangements with fewer collisions by regulating the phase jitters of dispersion elements \eqref{Eq: A_opt_phase_bounds}.
-As well, the attenuation of the $k^{th}$ uplink is stimulated through the gain of the dispersion element, and the upper bound is given by \eqref{Eq: Tx_signal_STFS}, \eqref{Eq: tx_signal_power_avg} in \eqref{Eq: A_opt_rest_eqn}.
+In \eqref{Eq: A_opt_dispersion}, each IoT node aligns its uplink vector \( \textbf{z}_k \) with the allocated resource vector \( \textbf{z}_k^* \) as defined in \eqref{Eq: A_opt_z}, minimizing the Euclidean distance deviation across all devices.
+The STFS elements are i.i.d. and structured orthogonally, guided by the gateway through the allocation indicator \( c_{\mathcal{K}}^{\mathcal{N}} \).
+Uplink distortions from the reciprocal channel \( \textbf{g}_k \) and hardware noise \( \textbf{w}_k \) are corrected by adjusting the dispersion phase jitters \eqref{Eq: A_opt_phase_bounds}, while signal attenuation is managed via gain control, constrained by transmit power bounds \eqref{Eq: Tx_signal_STFS}, \eqref{Eq: tx_signal_power_avg} in \eqref{Eq: A_opt_rest_eqn}.